 Extra support for those brain-foggy days.
 Try putting one next to your alarm clock, and another on your desk.

-A final word on coffee and IBS
+A final word on coffee and IBS symptoms

 Although coffee wasn’t creating a beneficial effect on me, you really need to experiment for yourself.
 We all have different reactions to food and drink.4